Lisa2626/Fantasio/README.md

 Path to the directory to save the file?

-Use one .fits file to check all order with the interactive window, choose the flux you want to normalize (A or B), and the path where you want the _norm.fits file to be saved.
+Use a single .fits file to review all order with the interactive window.
+Choose the flux you want to normalize (A, B, or AB), and provide the path where the _norm.fits file should be saved.

-It will be possible to normalize all flux with the same normalization parameters (degree and number of knots for the spline fitting, sigma-clipping above and below, number of iterations, part where you delected the spectra) or to normalize separatly if your data are different (see more options part).
+You can:

+Normalize all fluxes using the same parameters (spline degree, number of knots, sigma-clipping thresholds, number of iterations, and manually removed regions),

+or

+Normalize fluxes separately if the data differ (see the "More Options" section below).

-Reminder: To run the automatic normalization, you have to do the interactive one once to have  _norm.fits file.)
+Reminder: To run the automatic normalization, you must first perform interactive normalization to generate the _norm.fits file).

+Automatic mode:

-Once you have normalized one .fits file interactively, you can use the automatic mode to normalize all .fits files in a folder with the parameters you used and saved in the _norm.fits.
+Once you have normalized one .fits file interactively, you can run the automatic mode to normalize all .fits files in a folder with the parameters you used previously and saved in the _norm.fits.
 The automatic mode will normalize all fluxes (A, B, AB) using the saved parameters.
+All the files you want to normalize need to be in the same folder, the code read the t.fits extension, ensure you don't have others t.fits file.

 If you want to check for example the flux B, with the normalized parameters that you used for flux A it is possible with inter.py (see section more options).